malavikabalamurugan/3D-Printing-ITSP/Wavefunctions/readme.md

-This folder contains mathematically accurate, constant probability surfaces of the wavefunctions of a one-electron hydrogen atom.
+This folder contains mathematically accurate, constant probability surfaces of the wavefunctions of a one-electron hydrogen atom, along with the python code that was used to sketch them on Fusion 360.